PINTO0309/onnx2tf/README.md

 ## `flatbuffer_direct` execution path

+Currently, the `flatbuffer_direct` backend is faster and has a higher success rate than the default `tf_converter` backend.
+The simplest conversion command for `flatbuffer_direct` outputs only a LiteRT model, but if you add `--flatbuffer_direct_output_saved_model`, it will output a `saved_model` as before.
+However, what is different from the previous behavior is that it will build the graph of the `saved_model` from the LiteRT model. **Starting with onnx2tf v2.4.0, `tf_converter` will be deprecated and the default backend will be switched to `flatbuffer_direct`.**

 <img width="1207" height="514" alt="image" src="https://github.com/user-attachments/assets/f74b59cd-a4db-4601-92c8-0b2eb9c5dfa7" />

 When `--tflite_backend flatbuffer_direct` is selected, onnx2tf now prefers a direct fast path: